lllapoklyak/todolist/README.md

 It's a test API application about TODO list.

 * Work with My SQL
-* Using Spring Booot and Hybernate
+* Using Spring Boot and Hibernate